votingworks/electionguard-kotlin-multiplatform/README.md

 and compact schema for EG serialization.

 Currently we have ~85% LOC code coverage on the common and jvm core library (8428/9889 LOC).
 We are focusing on just the JVM implementation, and will consider native and other implementations in the future.

+Currently Java 17 is required.

 *Table of contents*:
 <!-- TOC -->